 What do you think will be among the next significant advances in the control, automation, and instrumentation arena in the next five to 10 years, and then crystal-ball gazing 50 years into the future?

 In the next five to 10 years, we'll see accelerated improvements in the technologies that we have now.
 Components and systems will continue to become smaller, require less and less power, and produce less heat.

 We'll also see a lot of advances in new areas, which I think will replace former improvements in traditional areas.
 For example, we won't see advances in liquid propulsion, which involves converting chemical energy to usable thrust, because we're already running at 98-99% of all that we can theoretically get.
 Consequently, future gains in propulsion will likely come in the form of nuclear, electrical, and ion-based thrusters.
 Ion propulsion involves heating small amounts of gas to very high temperatures.
 This type of propulsion starts slow, but can achieve a lot of velocity.

-In the robotics area, the ISS’ Canadian-made actuator arm already is able to handle large masses, and it’s highly mobile because both ends is the same and can perform that sane tasks.
+In the robotics area, the ISS' Canadian-made actuator arm already is able to handle large masses, and it's highly mobile because both ends have the hardware to serve as either the arm or the base, and can perform that same tasks.
 In the next few years, it will add more capabilities for putting modules where we want them to go, and this includes both pressurized and non-pressurized components.
 For example, one of the next improvements will likely be installation of a dexterous, multi-purpose robot running on the end of each arm, which will give them even more dexterity.

 What will be the biggest challenges facing engineering in the next decade with regard to plant infrastructure, technology, and the business of manufacturing in general?